VonStroheim/vshf-config-manager/README.md

 ### Resources and properties

-A particular case is when you have a collection of resources and their properties, and those properties can be considered as _settings_ for that particular resource record.
+In the case of having a collection of resources and their properties, where the properties can be considered as _settings_ for each resource, you can use the Config Manager to handle them.

-Consider, for instance, a collection of _Services_, each one having a _isPriced_ property.
-The app needs to behave differently, observing the value of this property, depending on what service is considered.

-Example of resource collection:
+For example, if you have a collection of _services_ with the _isPriced_ property, you can observe the value of this property for different services.

 ```
 [